 What to do once you've chosen your focus verse?

 You've chosen your verse, so the hard part is done!
 Congratulations!
 But what next?

 - Post your verse where you will see it, at least several times a day.
 I have put together a gorgeous set of Bible verse printables (coincidentally, the same 50 verses that I linked to above!) that you can print and post in your home.
-Because it’s a downloadable PDF, you can print one verse as many times as you want, and you can also play around with your printer settings and make it smaller than a full page if you want to.
+Because it's an electronic document, you can print one verse as many times as you want, and you can also play around with your printer settings and make it smaller than a full page if you want to.
 (Try 2 or 4 PDF pages to a single printable page to do half or quarter sized.)
-You can also write the verse on an index card or Post-It note to stick to your mirror and in your planner, and you can make it into your computer’s screensaver and your phone’s lock screen.
+You can also write the verse on an index card or Post-It note to stick to your mirror and in your planner, and you can make it into your computer's screensaver and your phone's lock screen.

 - Every time you see the verse, meditate on it.
 Ask God how He would have you apply that verse or passage to that minute, hour, or day of your life.
 He will faithfully answer and show you ways to incorporate that theme of the verse in ways you've never previously considered.

 By this time next year, you will be amazed at how God has grown your faith through that single Bible passage.
 I can't wait to celebrate with you and help you to choose another verse next year!

 A sample prayer to ask God to show you the right verse

 Thank you for the power contained in Your Word; I am so grateful for the wisdom and guidance it holds.

 I want to focus more on You in the new year, and I humbly ask you to help me to choose a verse from Your Word that will shape my thoughts, my faith, and my life in the coming year.
 I trust You to reveal it to me not once but many times so that I will know unequivocally where you want me to grow.
 I'm excited to learn what You have in store for me.

 In Jesus’ precious name,